 Ever full of creative songwriting, Sutherland performed more new material as he neared the end of his main set with the mellow ‘Love Will Bring You Home’, currently an unreleased track having not been included on his new album.
-The swing of his last album tour was revisited in the burnishing vivacity of ‘Two Stepping in Time’, with the band continuing the upbeat feel in the slide blues and artillery drumming of ‘This Is How It’s Done’ from his ‘Reckless & Me’ album and the gritty, hellish depths erupting into frenzied guitar solos of ‘Down in the Hole’ from his debut album.
+The western swing of his last album tour was revisited in the burnishing vivacity of ‘Two Stepping in Time’, with the band continuing the upbeat feel in the slide blues and artillery drumming of ‘This Is How It’s Done’ from his ‘Reckless & Me’ album and the gritty, hellish depths erupting into frenzied guitar solos of ‘Down in a Hole’ from his debut album.
 The band finished the main set on the samba percussive shake of ‘Agave’.

 The encore contained a surprise cover in the way of Phil Collins’ ‘In the Air Tonight’, beginning on a proggy guitar instrumental; it was perhaps left wanting on the famous drum part, although like the other covers of the night, was a refreshing change in a set full of country genre.
-Final song ‘Starlight’, one of the strongest tracks on the new release with its medley of lap steel and guitar, was spun out into an cosmic web of noise and ascending solos by Sutherland’s incredible band.
+Final song ‘Starlight’, one of the strongest tracks on the new release with its medley of pedal steel and guitar, was spun out into an cosmic web of noise and ascending solos by Sutherland’s incredible band.
 With both driving country jams and touching sentimentality, Sutherland continues to show his colours and expansive talents as a musical artist, and not just an actor, to be taken seriously in his own right.

 12/05/26: Kiefer Sutherland @ Union Chapel, London.